NickKarpowicz/LightwaveExplorer/README.md

   One is in c++, with multithreading done with either with OpenMP or using C++ parallel execution policies.

   The other language is SYCL.
-This also allows the simulation to run on the CPU and should allow it to run on Intel's graphics cards, as well as the integrated graphics of many Intel CPUs.
-The same language should be able to run on AMD cards, but support for the DPC++ toolchain with the HipSYCL backend is quite new, and I don't have an AMD card to test it on.
+This also allows the simulation to run on the CPU and should allow it to run on Intel's graphics cards, as well as the integrated graphics of many Intel CPUs, and GPUs from AMD.

   The different architectures are using the same algorithm, aside from small differences in their floating point math and intrinsic functions.
 So when I make changes or additions, there will never be any platform gaining over the other (again, reproducibility by anyone is part of the goals here).